SEC rules staking is not a securities transaction, clearing path for institutions and ETFs

 Stern stated that the SEC has also clearly indicated liquid staking is not suitable for inclusion in ETFs.

-The SEC staff letter stated that custodians of staked assets are prohibited from utilizing those assets for operational or general business activities, and emphasized they must not be “lent, pledged, or rehypothecated under any circumstances.”
+The SEC staff warned custodians of staked assets not to use those assets for operational or general business activities.
+They stressed that custodians must never lend, pledge, or rehypothecate these assets under any circumstances.

-The letter further noted that staked assets must remain protected from third-party claims, meaning custodians are not permitted to engage in leverage, speculative trading, or any discretionary activities involving those assets.
+The letter further emphasized that custodians must protect staked assets from third-party claims.
+It prohibits them from engaging in leverage, speculative trading, or any discretionary use of those assets.

 LEAVE A REPLY